This Step: Get a Drivers License

-- You may not have more than one passenger in your vehicle who is younger than 21 years old; this restriction doesn’t apply if your passenger is a member of your immediate family or if you’re also accompanied by a licensed driver who is at least 21
+- You may not have more than 1 passenger in your vehicle who is younger than 21 years old; this restriction doesn't apply if your passenger is a member of your immediate family or if you're also accompanied by a licensed driver who is at least 21 years old

 You can advance to Stage 3 and get a full-unrestricted license once you and your parent or guardian can verify that you have:

-- Completed Stage 2 and have held a provisional license for the 12-month period immediately preceding your driver license application date
+- Completed Stage 2 and have held a provisional license for 12 months immediately preceding your driver license application date

 - NOT been convicted of a traffic violation 90 days prior to applying for a driver license

 - NO pending traffic violations when you apply for a driver license